Homeland: Films by Australian First Nations directors

-Sparks fly when three sisters reunite after the death of their mother in Rachel Perkins’ beautifully acted directorial debut (1998), Radiance, presented at the Barbican in a newly restored print.
+Sparks fly when three sisters reunite after the death of their mother in Rachel Perkins’ beautifully acted directorial debut (1998), Radiance, + ScreenTalk with the Director, presented at the Barbican in a newly restored print.

 Trisha Morton-Thomas, Deborah Mailman (in their film debuts) and Rachael Maza give unforgettable performances as three sisters – one has remained at the family home, one is a fun-loving party girl and one is a successful opera singer.
 The women congregate at their Queensland family home after the death of their mother, a woman regarded as a witch by the locals.
 After the funeral, the sisters confront secrets from their shared pasts.

 Despite its low budget and stage origins, director Rachel Perkins creates something truly cinematic, supported by excellent photography from Warwick Thornton, soon to launch a hugely acclaimed career of his own as a director.
 Although there are moments of trauma and vital discussions around displacement, heritage and belonging, there is much humour in the film, alongside liberating moments of anarchy.